 Mountain river

-A mountain river is the acoustically intense variant of flowing water: turbulent movement over a stony bed produces a spectrum close to natural "white noise" but with a rich mid-to-high frequency component and a moving envelope.
-Unlike a lowland creek (a soft 1/f structure), a mountain river delivers a more "working" sound with energy in the 200 Hz — 8 kHz range, making it one of the most effective natural maskers.
+A mountain river is the acoustically intense variant of flowing water: turbulent movement over a stony bed produces a spectrum close to natural white noise but with a rich mid-to-high frequency component and a moving envelope.
+Unlike a lowland creek (with its soft 1/f structure), a mountain river delivers a more working sound, with energy in the 200 Hz to 8 kHz range, making it one of the most effective natural maskers.

-In a clinical review by Hobson and colleagues (Cochrane Database of Systematic Reviews, 2010), flowing-water sounds outperformed pure white noise in short-term tinnitus relief and anxiety reduction in ICU patients.
-The authors attribute this to water's "biological neutrality" — the brain doesn't read it as a threat or semantically loaded signal.
+In a clinical review by Hobson and colleagues (Cochrane Database of Systematic Reviews, 2010), flowing-water sounds outperformed pure white noise for short-term tinnitus relief and for anxiety reduction in ICU patients.
+The authors attribute this to water's biological neutrality; the brain doesn't read it as a threat or as a semantically loaded signal.

-Pairs well with singing birds (mountain morning), hooting owls (mountain evening), gentle breeze.
-Don't combine with rain — the spectral overlap creates a "supercharged bathroom" effect that many find unpleasant.
-Not recommended for hyperacusis — mountain river intensity can amplify symptoms.
+Pairs well with singing birds (mountain morning), hooting owls (mountain evening) or a gentle breeze.
+Don't combine it with rain; the spectral overlap creates a supercharged-bathroom effect that many find unpleasant.
+Not recommended for hyperacusis, since mountain-river intensity can amplify symptoms.

 Included in Mixes